webaverse/docs/docs/engineering/wsrtc/wsrtc-quickstart.md

 ---
-id: worlds-backend
+id: wsrtc-quickstart
-title: Worlds Backend
+title: WSRTC Quick Start
 ---

-# Worlds Backend - Quick Start Guide
+# WSRTC - Quick Start Guide

  ## Before You Begin

 Before you begin we recommend you read about the basic building blocks that assemble an application: